 Bio: I'm a blossoming screenwriter who hopes to one day see one of her creations on the big screen.
 Until then, I keep working at it.
 I'm somewhat of a late bloomer.
-For a long time, I was one of those people that didn't know what she wanted to do with her life and when I did, I had a million other demands being made of me and a life filled with "responsibilities" I could not shirk, not to mention people in my life then who made me feel that going for them was selfish.
+For a long time, I was one of those people who didn't know what she wanted to do with her life and when I discovered what I wanted, I had a million other demands being made of me and a life filled with "responsibilities" I couldn't shirk, not to mention people in my life at the time who made me feel that going for them was selfish.
 Instead I tried pleasing the people in my life, trying desperately to gain acceptance and pleasing no one, least of all myself.
 Coming from an abusive family I frequently got lost in film, but I guess the first time I ever thought about being involved in movies is when a friend of my parents saw me dance and sing.
 I was 15.
-They took me up to Hollywood to groom me for the big screen.
+They took me to Hollywood to groom me for the big screen.
 I auditioned at the homes of producer friends but, it didn't happen.
-At the time, I was too Hispanic looking and in those days, girls like me just didn't get work.
-Now, every where you turn, girls that looked like me then are everywhere.
+I'm guessing that the time, I was too Hispanic looking and in those days, girls like me just didn't get work in Hollywood that wasn't a beggar, housekeeper or hooker.
+Now, every where you turn, girls that look like I did then are everywhere.
 A few years ago, I was working at a jewelry counter in Sam's Club when a guy comes up to me and asks if I want to be in the movies.
 I was shocked and skeptical.
 Hell, I'm old now!
 Was he yanking my chain?
 Well, as it turns out I hooked up with an agency, but still no work, not for anything other than extra work.
 Talking parts were cast in Hollywood and I lived in Grand Junction, Colorado.
 However it was the extra work that inspired me.
 How?
 Well, I was lucky enough to have people on the set show me around the inter-workings of making a film.
 In this case, it was "Larger Than Life " with Bill Murray.
-The guy I spoke with was in charge of special effects, handling the mechanics of a toppling building, siphoning of water from the Colorado River with plumbing that would both create a flash flood for the scene I would be in and also showering water down upon us.
+The guy I spoke to was in charge of special effects, handling the mechanics of a toppling building and the siphoning of water from the Colorado River with plumbing that would both create a flash flood for the scene I would be in and also showering water down upon us.
 It was incredible.
-He explained to me that the coat Bill was wearing had to be dried out each night and when wet, it weighed I don't know how much, but was incredibly heavy and Bill did it over and over again.
+He explained to me that the coat Bill was wearing had to be dried out each night and when wet, it weighed I don't know how much, but was incredibly heavy and Bill did it over and over again, take after take.
 I was like a kid in a candy store, picking his brain.
-We had the most amazing time (I know he enjoyed it as much as I having someone hanging on every word) and when it was over, he looked at me, laughed and said, "You'll be back".
+We had the most amazing time (I know he enjoyed it as much as I did having someone hanging on every word) and when it was over, he looked at me, laughed and said, "You'll be back".
 I don't remember his name, but I will never forget him, the time he took with me and whether he realized it or not, how he inspired me to go for that dream.
 So, that' how I got here.
 I want to create incredible things.
 I want to be an inspiration to my kids, my grand kids and, now great grand kids or anyone else that needs inspiration.
 If I succeed in nothing more than that, I will be happy.
 Simple.